mwiatrzyk/bumpify/README.md

 # Bumpify

-Automate semantic versioning of your projects.
+Semantic versioning automation tool for software projects.

 ## About